“We are planning to go to Chaini Kothi. Do you want to come?”

 The main tower of Chaini Kothi lost two floors in a massive earthquake in 1905, thereby losing about 30 feet of height.
 The local folk, who are deemed to be skilled wood-crafters of the village, carried out the restoration project.

-- This is not a difficult hike, the distance is just 800 meters or so.
+- This is not a difficult hike, the distance is just 800 meters.
 Just remember to wear shoes, and not ‘chappals’ or any fancy footwear.

 - Carry something to munch on if you are likely to go hungry on the way.
 The noodles (Maggi) we had when we reached Chaini Kothi was the worst one of our collective lives!